adriennemadarang/Web-Portfolio/README.md

 # Web-Portfolio

 # General Information
-This project is my personal portfolio and it includes a section about myself, my work (in progress), and how to contact me.
+This project is my personal portfolio and it includes a section about myself, my work in progress, my resume and how to contact me.
 Over time, I hope to update the Work section with actual projects I have completed.

 # Acceptance Criteria
 GIVEN I need to sample a potential employee's previous work